OpenEnergyPlatform/open-MaStR/docs/postprocessing.rst

    to_csv()

-to export data in CSV format.
+to export processed data in CSV format.

 .. note::